 Medicines for Indigestion

-In case the symptoms of indigestion do not subside on its own or home remedies have no effect on them, you can give your kid some gastric contracting medicine.
-Domperidone maleate can help prevent acid reflux when given to your child before every meal for over four weeks.
+In case the symptoms of indigestion do not subside on their own, or home remedies have no effect on them, you can give your child some gastric contracting medicine.
+Domperidone can help prevent acid reflux when given to your child before every meal for over four weeks.
 You will need to give it to your child 15 to 30 minutes before each meal.
+Antacids like lansoprazole and esomeprazole can be used after consulting your paediatrician.

 - Teach him to allow time for his food to digest well after a meal.
 Don’t let him start a physical activity immediately after a meal.
 Ask him to wait for at least an hour before running or playing.